hongyi-jiang/hongyi-jiang.github.io/index.md

 ## Research Interests

-My research interests are diverse and interdisciplinary, encompassing probability, statistics, mixed-integer programming, and their applications in developing algorithms that offer both theoretical guarantees and practical efficiency.
+My research interests are diverse and interdisciplinary, encompassing probability, statistics, mixed-integer programming, and their applications in devising algorithms that offer both theoretical guarantees and practical efficiency.
 I am dedicated to addressing the large-scale challenges faced by urban environments and driven by the demand for intellectual, sustainable, and equitable urban systems.

 For a list of my publications, please visit my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=Ms8IYg0AAAAJ).